What Are The Benefits Of Using Sunscreen Without Benzene?

 We can’t stress enough how important it is to choose your sunscreen (and other skincare products) wisely.
 Stay cautious, and make sure to read all the labels!

 With so many options on the sunscreen market, it can be hard to know which products are working for you and which ones are working against you.
-Some have even been known to harm the environment, including the coral reefs.

 Does this mean you should rid yourself of sunscreen altogether?
 Absolutely not!
 It just means that you need to find a mineral sunscreen with the right ingredients that are tested and proven safe for you and the environment.

-Our hypoallergenic formula uses organic aloe vera and calendula to moisturize and soothe your family’s skin while protecting it from the sun.
+Our gentle formula uses organic aloe vera and calendula to moisturize and soothe your family’s skin while protecting it from the sun.
 What’s more, it’s made with active mineral ingredients such as zinc oxide and titanium dioxide, leaving oxybenzone and octinoxate behind.

 To dive even deeper into choosing a safe and effective sunscreen, keep reading and find out what to look for and what to avoid when shopping for sun protection.